Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 7. What features should my support software have?

-Look for HIPAA compliance if dealing with health data, reporting tools, user access controls, ticket tracking, and automation options.
+Look for strong security features, reporting tools, user access controls, ticket tracking, and automation options.

 Keywords